IJIJI/WebKontrol/README.md

 ## Use

 Once you have started the script, you should see the splash screen appearing.
 It lists the IP addresses on which the web interface is available.
-If you are on a touchscreen you can press the IP you wish to access, else you have to type it in your browser's search bar.
 It should look something like this:

 <img src="img/splash_interface.png" width="400"/>